 When we were done, the bag was as full as I could handle.
 Maybe a little too full.
 I figured that some of the food and water would be consumed rather quickly so I tried to cram as much as I could inside the bag.

 Mr. Stale’s generosity stunned me.
 He knew there was no way that I had enough credits to cover the expense of my purchase, but he still insisted I take more and more.
 Saying goodbye to him, the only person who helped me in hard times, brought tears to my eyes.

 “Don’t trust anybody,” He instructed.
 “And remember, follow your gut and use the gun.
 It will keep you alive.

 “Thank you so much, Mr. Stale.
 You just saved our lives.”

 I looked down at my blanket covered baby.
-If I stayed, my beautiful baby would be killed in only hours.
+If I stayed, my beautiful baby would be killed in just hours.
 I took a step, rolling the buggy’s wheels across the threshold.
-A puff of air pushed my hair off my shoulder.
-It contained a sweet scent but I did not know what it was.
+A puff of air whooshed passed me, pushing the hair off my shoulder.
+It contained a sweet scent, but I did not know what it was.
 A cough from behind me made my feet shuffle forward without glancing back.

-“Do not come back,” A hard shove against my backpack nearly knocked me over as the door glided shut behind me.
+“Do not come back!”
+A hard shove against my backpack nearly knocked me over as the door slid shut behind me.